CSLearning4U/StudentCSP/_sources/CSPRepeatNumbers/ch7_exercises.rst

         .. tab:: Question

-            Fix the errors in the code so that it prints the product of every 5 numbers between 5 and 25.
+            Fix the errors in the code so that it prints the product of every 5th number between 5 and 25, inclusive.
+So, the product of 5, 10, 15, ..., 25.

             .. activecode::  ch7ex4q
                 :nocodelens: